 Introduction

-As technology have changed the way that we live, a multitude of devices connected in the network are providing us ways to communicate between machine and people in our data-drive society [1].
+As technology have changed the way we live, a multitude of devices connected in the network are providing us ways to communicate between machine and people in our data-drive society [1].
 However, the pervasiveness of internet of things device undoubtfully gives the privacy and security some vulnerabilities.
 Weaknesses on the internet of things such as poor privacy and security vulnerabilities are getting more concerned [2].

-Meanwhile, blockchain technology which offers the method to address the challenge of IoT technology has consequently formed the lightweight blockchain of things [3].
+Meanwhile, Blockchain is an open and transparent database.
+All data is shared by all nodes and is supervised by all users.
+Based on the characteristics of this technology centralization, the application scenarios of blockchain should also be further expanded and can be applied on the Internet of Things [9].
+This innovative technology takes trust as its core and promotes the maintenance of security and privacy.
+This technology which offers the method to address the challenge of IoT technology has consequently formed the lightweight blockchain of things [3].
 There are many researchers working on this new technology.

-This technology is essentially a distributed database technology, which does not rely on a central or third-party organization to ensure the authenticity of the data.
+It is essentially a distributed database technology, which does not rely on a central or third-party organization to ensure the authenticity of the data.
 The objects stored in the database can not only be "value" such as Bitcoin, but can also store other things that need to be registered.
 It can be applicable to the area of Certification, traceability, transaction or sharing.
 More specifically, important industries such as ownership, production process, control signals, copyright and even health records are urgently need this technology [4].

-In addition, once the conditions for the realization of the smart contract are reached, the blockchain system will automatically execute the contract and complete the benefit distributions [5], which is a very important feature.
+In addition, once the conditions for the realization of the smart contract are reached, the blockchain system will automatically execute the contract [5], which is a very important feature.

+Moreover, M2M (Machine to Machine), which is the essential part of lightweight blockchain of things.
+It can effectively control and communicate between devices through mobile network.
+M2M, a technology that transmits data from one terminal to another, that is, the exchange and transmission of information between machines, and the concept of information sharing can be achieved through the transmission and link of network and machine equipment communication.
+The widely used M2M technology can greatly expand the technological boundary of lightweight blockchain of things.
-But most studies in the field of lightweight blockchain of things for enhanced security have only focused on IoT security solutions but few of them are concerning about the common and difference among different solutions [6].
-These studies would be more useful if they give a comparison between different methods.

-Here we are trying to give a brief comparison between different blockchain technology with internet of things architecture.
-By implementing a series of observations, we are .
+But most studies in the field of lightweight blockchain of things for enhanced security have only focused on IoT security solutions but few of them are concerning about the commonalities and differences among different solutions [6].
+These studies would be more useful if we can give a comparison between these different methods and give out a outlook for future.
+That is exactly what we are going to do in this paper.
+By implementing a series of observations, we are able to see the current research results and the trend and future research directions of lightweight blockchain of things.
 But this is not the end, we still need to conduct further study to ascertain the effectiveness of lightweight blockchain of things.
 In this article, Our survey is focusing on blockchain security techniques that are designed for IoT.

-Methodology

-Methodology

-In this paper, we used Barbara Kitchenham's Systematic Literature Review research method [7] to conduct extensive literature research and classify these literatures.
-Then, we carried out a secondary study to integrate research related to the topic and organized it in a mixed mode.

-Search Process

-We are trying to cover a wide range of articles by searching keywords in the following databases: ACM Digital Library, IEEE Xplore, Springer, Wiley, Web of Knowledge.
-Related keywords are permuted and combined to find the related articles and weights are compared to sort these articles.
-We carefully selected 65 authoritative papers in the last 20 years and reproduced based on systematic literature review and secondary study [7].
-It is possible to include the same article in multiple different databases.
-After sorting, we also screened out duplicate articles.

-Study inclusion and exclusion criteria

-The research is based on multiple databases.
-We mainly focus on those journal articles with high index weight and journal with high authority.
-Conference proceedings and presentation abstracts are not taken into account.
-Initially, our scope had 65 papers.
-We closely followed the method proposed by Chris Hart [8] and gradually reduce the scope of papers to 30 high-quality papers.

-Research status
+Overview